khannasarthak/khannasarthak.github.io/projects.md

    * An idea based on providing real time data analysis to aid user decision making used IoT and connected smart devices.
    * Created a dummy web app to showcase the possibilities of the idea.

  ---
 * [**Web Development: RNR**](https://github.com/khannasarthak/RNRwebsite){:target="_blank"}, *VIT 2015*

-   * Created a website for a local business (gaming lounge called Rock n Rollas) using HTML, CSS , Jquery and BootStrap Responsive frame work.
+Created a website for a local business (gaming lounge called Rock n Rollas).

+   * Used HTML, CSS , Jquery and BootStrap Responsive frame work.
    * Set up domains, servers, facebook pages.
    * In addition to this, I also made the website for Game A Thon, A bi annual eSports event held in VIT University using WordPress and CSS.